IgorGreenIGM/Ploter-Flag-/Readme.md

     - add a mouse with interaction
     - add a for navigating and zoom
     - add a file manager which can add any other file even files are already ploted

+**Example** :

+    This plot screenshot is created with "01.txt", "02.txt" and "03.txt" files specified in the bin folder in this repository using the command : ploter.exe -istream 01.txt -istream 02.txt -istream 03.txt -grid -axis -full -info -animation